qualiu/msr/tools/readme.txt

 (6) Further extraction by summary:
     Use -c (--show-command), you can append any text to the command line.
-    Use -O to output summary only if matched/replaced/found or execution-result != 0.
+    Use -O to output summary only if matched/replaced/found file/text; or one execution(-X) return non-zero or unexpected(-V).
     Use -H 0 or -T 0 if you just want summary info, without other outputs.
     Use -J to jump out: Quit(exit) if has set -H [N] and output line count exceeds [N].